 Tempted by the idea of riding a bobsleigh?
 Stuart Forster reports on the experience of soft bob riding in Sigulda, Latvia.

 Until a few minutes ago I thought a soft bob was a style of recently conditioned short hair.
 Here in Sigulda, Latvia, it turns out to be a high-speed ride on ice.

 The soft bob I’m sitting in with three other people is about to follow the icy track of the bobsleigh and luge course used by elite athletes.
-Lean, Lycra-clad winter sport stars reach speeds of over 120 kilometres per hour.
+Lean, Lycra-clad winter sports stars reach speeds of over 120 kilometres per hour.
 Casual visitors can expect to travel at around 75 kilometres an hour.

 Will this morning’s return trip to the breakfast buffet for a raisin-studded mini-Danish slow our start or give us more momentum to slide along the track?
 That’s the performance-related thought that occupies my mind as a member of the track’s staff explains health and safety regulations while dance music thumps through the PA system.